Flodu31/FSHub-Wordpress/README.md

 Integrate FSHub into your Wordpress website

 1. Install Insert PHP Code Snippet extension => https://xyzscripts.com/
-2. Create a new PHP Code snippet
+2. Create a new PHP Code snippet and note the name that you gave
 3. Add the following code:

 ```